Updates

 13.52

-The British Medical Association (BMA) has published a guidance note for doctors who are called on to complete s.49 MCA reports.
+The British Medical Association (BMA) published in 2022 a guidance note for doctors who are called on to complete s.49 MCA reports.

 14.8

 The case of A (Covert Medication: Closed Proceedings) [2022] EWCOP 44 has shed a spotlight on so-called ‘closed hearings,’ i.e. hearings in which a party is not present and (potentially) of which they have no knowledge.
 The Court of Protection undoubtedly has the power to conduct such hearings: see the decision of the Court of Appeal in Re P (Discharge of Party) [2021] EWCA Civ 512 at paragraphs 28-30 (see also, in relation to without notice hearings paragraph 11.77 of the Handbook; and, in relation to the situation where information is withheld, paragraphs 13.106-13.115).
 They undoubtedly give rise to very difficult balancing exercises in relation to Articles 6 and 8 ECHR in particular.
 They also give rise to particular complexities where members of the public or bloggers are present in court for the open hearing and will, in consequence, be equally unaware that there may be elements of the proceedings taking place behind closed doors.
-Hayden J has established a subcommittee of the ad hoc Court of Protection Rules Committee to consider these issues.
+In one of his last acts as Vice-President of the Court of Protection, Hayden J issued on 8 February 2032 guidance about closed hearings and closed materials, emphassing that:

 14.24